Harmonic measures on Bowditch boundaries of groups hyperbolic relative to virtually nilpotent subgroups: Dimensions of and

-The approach of \cite{LeP} and \cite{Tan} can be adapted to our setting to obtain the proof of the second part of Theorem \ref{dimdriftent}.
+The approach of \cite{LeP} and \cite{Tan} can be adapted to our setting to obtain the proof of the second part the claim.
 The key ingredients towards that end are Theorem \ref{drift}, hyperbolicity of $X$, ergodicity of $(X,\Gamma,\nu)$ and the following (recall $(\cdot|\cdot)_{\cdot,G}$ and $(\cdot|\cdot)_{\cdot,X}$ are the Gromov products in $\rho_G$ and $\rho_X$ respectively). \blem We have for $x\in X$,